Out of Africa Wildlife Park in Camp Verde, AZ

 3505 W State Route 260 • Camp Verde, AZ 86322

 In addition to the nearly 40 exotic big cats including lions, tigers, leopards, jaguar, and cougars, Out of Africa Wildlife Park is composed of hundreds of mammals, birds, and reptiles representing the incredible biological diversity of forests, jungles, and plains of the world, including Africa and many other continents.
 The experience includes a bush safari tour showcasing herd-style animals from the plains and savannas of Africa and Asia where you’ll observe free-roaming giraffes, antelopes, zebras, ostriches, water buffalo, gemsboks, elands, and many more.
 The preserve was designed to give the animals the ability to interact and roam about freely as they do in the wild.
 Some of the animals that live at the park are classified as threatened or near threatened, meaning they are in danger of being placed in the “threatened” category in the future.
-You will find a current Species List of all our animals here.
-Out of Africa offers an experience steeped in entertainment, education, and conservation, dedicated to raising an awareness of God’s creatures and promoting an understanding through in-person contact.

-Yes, there will be plenty of opportunities to pet the more docile members of the animal kingdom at the Park.
-For example, on our safaris you’ll usually be able to feed and pet giraffe!
+Yes, there will be plenty of opportunities to pet the more docile members of the animal kingdom at the park.
+For example, on the safaris you’ll usually be able to feed and pet giraffe.
 The Pet-N-Feed features gentle, friendly creatures that are fun and safe to interact with.
 You’ll also have an opportunity to safely pet giant pythons, anacondas, and more at the Giant Snake show.
 There is even a good chance of touching a participating animal during the Creature Feature show, depending on animal mannerism and availability.
 For the animals that cannot be touched, you’ll be surprised at just how close you do get.

-While smoking is prohibited throughout the Park, there are two designated outdoor smoking areas located by the Park entrance and at the upper court area near the Tiger Splash arena.
+While smoking is prohibited throughout the park, there are two designated outdoor smoking areas located by the park entrance and at the upper court area near the Tiger Splash arena.

 Meals such as hamburgers, veggies burgers, chicken sandwiches, hot dogs, smoothies, soups, and salads are available from outdoor food service at the park.
 No outside food is allowed.